-For information on a model for SPARC Enterprise Txxxx series or SPARC T series, see Section 3.5.2, "Main Unit Models and Available Menus."
+For information on a model for SPARC Enterprise T series, see Section 3.5.2, "Main Unit Models and Available Menus."

-For information on a model for SPARC Enterprise Mxxxx series, see Section 3.6.2, "Main Unit Models and Available Menus."
+For information on a model for SPARC Enterprise M series, see Section 3.6.2, "Main Unit Models and Available Menus."